 What questions can we ask?

-Carolyn: Yeah, so much of this is about transparency, right?
+Carolyn: So much of this is about transparency, right?
 And that’s certainly something that you can investigate before you plan anything, through websites, through Facebook pages, through social media.

 You know, I think that’s what you’re saying is we’re looking for places that are super transparent and open about sharing information, not things that are kind of hard to find and secretive.

 Carol: Right.
 I am absolutely saying that.
 If you want to be an ethical traveller, you cannot get away from doing work upfront.
 It’s just part of the deal.
 Nora was mentioning a Costa Rica experience that AEI crafts.
 I am a proud client of AEI.
 I took a group of my college students to Costa Rica last year.
 And now that I’ve seen exactly how AEI handles every single part of the supply chain, now I don’t need to do as much research.
 I don’t need to.
 But in the beginning, if you don’t know the operator and you don’t know how they’re interacting with a community, how they’re interacting with their animals, where the money is going, yeah, we can’t get away from doing that research and looking for that transparency in order to be an ethical traveller.

 Carolyn: I want to touch a little bit on, not too much but just a little bit on animal trafficking, because I think it’s somewhat related to this, especially when we go to places and we’re told that we should try a certain food because it is authentic, and then perhaps it’s not and it’s just being curated for us.
 What’s the deal there?
 Like, tell us a bit about that.

 Carol: I’ll start with that one if that’s all right, Nora.
 OK.
 I’m going to mention the world’s most trafficked mammal.
 It is called a pangolin.
 And Nora’s going to have much to add to this.
 We both love pangolins.
 Carolyn, do you have a picture of a pangolin?
 I’m not saying penguin, everyone.
 It’s pangolin.